sergeyen7/sergeyen7.github.io/index.md

 > qty = risk_usd / (atr_mult * atr)

 * risk_usd - usd amount that can be lost in a trade.
 Calculated as a percentage of equity.
-* atr_mult - multiplier that allows you to adjust the resulting size and position of the stoploss.
+* atr_mult - multiplier that allows you to adjust the resulting size of trade and location of the stoploss.
 * atr - volatility according to the ATR indicator.

 Default values ​​in the script: